 The economy consists of married households composed of a man (the husband h), a woman (the wife w), and their 2n children (consisting of n boys and n girls).
-Throughout the analysis I will keep fertility exogenous and examine how changes in its level affect the relative attractiveness of the two regimes.17
+Throughout the analysis I will keep fertility exogenous and examine how changes in its level affect the relative attractiveness of the two regimes.
+This assumption makes the model analytically tractable but should not otherwise affect the conclusions.
+In particular, in a model with endogenous fertility one could still examine the comparative static properties of variables that change desired fertility (e.g., by modifying an exogenous component of the cost associated with fertility, such as urbanization).